astroerik/managedep/README.md

 Scripts have been relatively sanitized and are hopefully documented well enough.

-While I'll be happy to answer questions, scripts are for reference only and I provide no support and offer no liability if they are implementd incorrectly.
+While I'll be happy to answer questions, scripts are for reference only and I provide no support and offer no liability if they are implemented incorrectly.